-Contact Federal Defense Attorney, Dr. Nick Oberheiden, about Your Dental Medicaid Audit
+Contact a Federal Defense Attorney, Dr. Nick Oberheiden, About Your Dental Medicaid Audit

 For more information about the risks involved in dental Medicaid audits and the defense strategies that we can use to protect you against unwarranted penalties, please contact us to schedule a free and confidential case assessment.
-To speak with Dr. Oberheiden about your audit defense, call (888) 356-4634 or tell us how to reach you online now.
+Call (888) 356-4634 or tell us how to reach you online now.